-Pickup and Assignment to the Polygons
+Assignment to the Polygons and Zone Pick-up

-Using the fault detection modes I, U/I or U/I/ φ the impedances, that were calculated from the valid loops, are assigned, after the pick-up, to the zone characteristics set for the distance protection.
-To avoid unstable signals at the boundaries of a polygon, the characteristics have a hysteresis of approximately 5% i.e. as soon as it has been determined that the fault impedance lies within a polygon, the boundaries are increased by 5°% in all directions.
-The loop information is also converted to phase segregated information.
+The loop impedances calculated according to Sub-section 2.2.1 are assigned to the set characteristics of each distance zone.
+To avoid unstable signals at the boundaries of a polygon, the characteristics have a hysteresis of approximately 5 % i.e. as soon as it has been determined that the fault impedance lies within a polygon, the boundaries are increased by 5 % in all directions.